-Health Literacy is defined as: “the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions” according to the U.S. Department of Health and Human Services.
+Health literacy is defined as: “the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions”

-But Health Literacy goes beyond measuring insulin shots or caloric intake, it also involves knowing how to communicate with your doctor, and vice versa.
-While a doctor may use medical terminology or jargon when assisting or diagnosing a patient, they can ask to speak in simpler terms.
-It’s your right as a patient to leave an appointment with a better understanding of your medical ailment; whether that be knowing what steps to take to improve your condition, having the proper information if referred to specialist, or what symptoms you should keep an eye out for.
+Health literacy involves knowing how to communicate with your doctor.
+A doctor may use medical terms when diagnosing a patient, they can be asked to speak in simpler terms.
+It’s your right as a patient to leave an appointment with a better understanding of your medical ailment.

 To learn more about MomsFirst, you can go to their website at momsfirst.org or call 216-664-4194.